How to Check RAM Size and Type in Windows 11

 3Check RAM Using System Information

-The System Information app gives a summary of your computer, including RAM details.
+The System Information app offers a summary of your computer, including your RAM details.

 - Click Start and type System Information, then open it.